-Understanding and living by your rights as a human being sets you free.
+If you have been abused, had to deal with narcissism, you may ask, "What are my rights?"
+Understanding and living by your human rights sets you free.
 Living in those rights is the beginning of a new day.
 These rights can be given to you only by yourself.
 They are not guaranteed by law, by contract or by any formal body They are rights you grant only to yourself out of recognition that:

 1. YOU HAVE THE RIGHT to decide your own behavior and thoughts: to offer no reasons or excuses to justify them.